Encourage. Equip. Empower.

 Why these locations?

 Walking alongside women in underresourced and often overlooked areas helps spark confidence and courage so they can lead change right where they live.
-Many women in these regions have had limited access to education and have faced cultural practices that limit the voice and influence of women and girls.
+Most women in these regions have had limited access to education and have faced cultural practices that limit the voice and influence of women and girls.
 As these women gain skills and confidence to use their voice in the church and community, they are better positioned to advocate for girls’ education, expand economic opportunities for women, and confront harmful practices (in some instances, female genital mutilation (FGM), early marriage, and the exclusion of women in decision-making and property ownership.

 WLTI - Uganda